Vom1124/P2P_AdHoc-Networking/README.md

 ## Changes to Establish Connection

   1) For Centralized (Hostapd-based) System:
-    (i) Device Name: Update the wlan_x placeholder to your actual device name, such as wlan0, wlan1, etc., depending on whether you are using a built-in Wi-Fi adapter or a USB dongle.
+     - Device Name: Update the wlan_x placeholder to your actual device name, such as wlan0, wlan1, etc., depending on whether you are using a built-in Wi-Fi adapter or a USB dongle.
-    (ii) Gateway Setup: While hostapd assigns IP addresses dynamically using DHCP, it is recommended to set a static gateway on each child device to ensure a reliable and automated connection.
+     -  Gateway Setup: While hostapd assigns IP addresses dynamically using DHCP, it is recommended to set a static gateway on each child device to ensure a reliable and automated connection.

   3) For Decentralized System:
-     (i) Netplan Configuration: Edit the netplan.yaml file on each device to assign a static IP address within a chosen IP address family.
+     - Netplan Configuration: Edit the netplan.yaml file on each device to assign a static IP address within a chosen IP address family.
 Select an IP range that fits your application and ensures proper device communication.

 ## Running the Shell Script
   1) Decentralized System: